 Getting the right answers to these questions takes up a considerable part of the planning exercise.

-While these are very important aspects to consider, smart business executives combine both a big picture view with attention to low-level details, similar to experienced building architects.
-They understand that while technology is a key enabler for change, what powers that change is the availability of high fidelity representations of business objects, along with unambiguous semantics that explain the meanings of these data classes, their attributes, and their relationships.
+While these are crucial aspects to consider, savvy business executives combine both a big picture view with attention to low-level details, similar to experienced building architects.
+They understand that while technology is a crucial enabler for change, what powers this is the availability of high-fidelity representations of business objects, along with unambiguous semantics that explains these data classes' meanings, their attributes, and their relationships.

 Don’t Forget the Data!

-Without over-emphasizing the obvious, it is quite clear that numerous business initiatives rely on the presence of high-quality master data to supply reliable, trustworthy facts to support making key decisions.
-As an example, consider the following business programs.
+Without over-emphasizing the obvious, it is quite clear that numerous business initiatives rely on the presence of high-quality master data to supply reliable, trustworthy facts to support making critical decisions.
+As an example, consider the following business programs:

 Rationalize the vendor base through Enterprise Spend Management or Strategic sourcing

 Minimize inventory, improve profitability and visibility by focusing on parts reuse

 Integrate Mergers & Acquisitions efficiently and effectively through synergies to be acquired by consolidating operations, supply chains, and product lines

 When master data is inaccurate, incomplete, out-of-date, or duplicated, business processes magnify and propagate these data fallacies into other Organization components.